adclz/vif-sim/README.md

  - `pkg_web`: browser
  - `pkg_node`: node

-Wasm-opt might slow down compilation time when optimizing wasm binaries, you can disable it by adding a `--dev` flag next to `wasm-pack build` in build.ps1
+wasm_opt might slow down compilation time when optimizing wasm binaries, you can disable it by adding a `--dev` flag next to `wasm-pack build` in build.ps1